 2. Michel Cellier’s Miso Glazed Eggplant Recipe

-Nasu Dengaku or Miso Grazed Eggplant is another classic Japanese appetizer.
+Nasu Dengaku or Miso Glazed Eggplant is another classic Japanese appetizer.
 Michel Cellier has a recipe for this sushi classic.
 This recipe calls for eggplant, miso, sugar, mirin, sake, and dashi powder.
 It’s vegan, so it’s a healthy option for an appetizer.
 It’s one of the best side dishes or starters that will match your sushi rolls perfectly.

-The perfect summer sushi appetizer is here: Jeanette’s Healthy Living Salmon Tartrate Appetizers.
+The perfect summer sushi appetizer is here: Jeanette’s Healthy Living Salmon Tartare Appetizers.
 These sushi appetizers make a great combo for a sushi party.
 This recipe calls for salmon fillet, scallions, mirin, soy sauce, and sesame oil.

 To make your appetizer more pleasant, you need cucumber, Shichimi Togarashi, scallions, and black sesame seeds.
 As you see, the Salmon Tartare Cucumber Bites aren’t only delicious.
 They are visually appealing too—your guests will surely be in awe!

 4. Sudachi Recipes’ Izakaya Style Salted Cabbage Recipe